Ruby mswin target does not build

 I'm building webkit using cmake and the ruby package locator in cmake reports that ruby is not found because it can't find a .lib file (it does find the ruby executable however).
 It appears if the mswin/nmake build worked then an import lib would be created.
 The import lib would allow Visual C++ applications to link against the ruby .dll.
 Looking at webkit's cmake files in more detail, all they need is to find the ruby executable, so I'm not going to investigate this further.
 I thought I'd report this issue though in case there are others who want to use ruby .dll from a Visual C++ application.

-#1 Updated by Luis Lavena over 2 years ago
+#1 Updated by Luis Lavena almost 3 years ago